 - Coding and distribution of fresh tissue biospecimens and clinical pathology case material (‘Honest Broker’ service) for research use

-- Extraction and quality assurance of nucleic acids from solid and fluid biospecimens
+- Extraction and quality assurance of nucleic acids from solid tissue, cell and fluid biospecimens

 - Tissue processing (fixation and embedding), histological sectioning, and routine staining of fixed and frozen tissues